Our story

 Completed in 1999 as part of the 150th Anniversary of the New Kalevala, Juminkeko centre is a national monument.
 Its predecessor, the Kuhmon Kulttuurikornitsa Foundation, was founded in 1985 for the 150th Anniversary of the Old Kalevala.

 The task of the Foundation was to treasure the cultural tradition related to the Kalevala and to introduce the Karelian culture to the Finns.
-Since the beginning was the activity both national and international, but with Juminkeo it has expanded considerably.
+Since the beginning the activity was both national and international, but with Juminkeko it has expanded considerably.

 The Board of Directors involves experts of the Kalevala and Karelia.
 The first Board included the Professor Pertti Virtaranta, the Director of the Folkloristic Archive and Chairman of the Kalevala Society Pekka Laaksonen, the Governor Ahti Pekkala, the movie Director Lasse Naukkarinen, the Vice-Chairman of the Cultural Society of Karelia Pentti Keynäs.
-The Chairmain of the Board has always been the writer Markku Nieminen.
+The writer Markku Nieminen was the Chairman of the Board from the beginning till 2022.

 The cultural exchange with the KARSS and later with the Republic of Karelia was a core activity for the Kuhmon Kulttuurikornitsa Foundation.